-- 1. Collect, press, and mount foliage and seed or flowers of at least 10 forest plants including 5 or more forest trees.
-Take any of the trees in "Trees to Know in Oregon," Extension Bulletin 697. - 2.
-In addition to your pressed foliage, include one or more of the following on your cards: - a.
-A cone bract, like the "pitchforks" of Douglas-fir. - b.
-Small seeds, like those of pine, fir, maple, ash, and very small cones like cedars. - c.
-One-half of small cones or fruits, like those of oak, juniper, alder, and locust. - d.
-A pressed flower of the tree or shrub. - e.
+- 1. Collect, press, and mount foliage of at least 10 forest plants of which five or more are trees. - 2.
+In addition to your pressed foliage, include one of the following on your card: - a.
+Small seeds, like those of pine, fir, maple, ash, or very small cones like cedars. - b.
 A pencil sketch or outline of the cone, fruit, or flower.
-Run outline underneath your specimen if necessary.
+Run outline underneath your specimen if necessary. - c.
+A pressed flower of the tree, shrub, or herbaceous plant. - d.
+One-half of small cones or fruits, like those of oak, juniper, alder, and locust. - e.
+A cone bract, like the "pitchfork" of Douglas-fir, or a cone scale.